Today, technology is changing our world. You could argue it’s even changing our children.

 Current recommendations from the American Academy of Pediatrics (AAP) call for no digital media use for children ages 3 and under, and no more than one hour a day for school-aged children.
 When it comes to older teens, Dr. Manos says it’s essential for parents to set reasonable limits that work for their family.

 Of course, there are also benefits to digital media use.
 For example, kids who find education tedious with pencil and paper may find they can learn more easily on a computer.
-Technology also offers a quick, efficient way to communicate.
+Technology also offers a quick, efficient way to communicate and can provide engaging activities.
+There’s even prescription-only video game programs specifically made to help improve focus for young children with ADHD.
 But the key is making sure your kids understand balance and context in terms of what they’re watching and engaging with.

 “When parents actually sit down with the child and participate in screen time, that has been demonstrated to be beneficial,” says Dr. Manos.
 “And it can assist parents in strengthening their bonds with their children.
 So when parents are sitting there and interacting with the child and the screen, then that can be a benefit.”